newjersey/navigator.business.nj.gov/content/src/license-calendar-events/health-care-services-firm-renewal.md

 ---
 notesMd: ""
+previewType: renewal
+licenseName: Health Care Services
 urlSlug: health-care-services-firm-renewal
+expirationEventDisplayName: Health Care Service Firm Expiration
 renewalEventDisplayName: Health Care Service Firm Renewal Deadline
-expirationEventDisplayName: Health Care Service Firm Expiration
-licenseName: Health Care Services
-previewType: renewal
+disclaimerText: You can renew your license 60 days before it expires and up to 30 days after expiration.
+If you fail to renew your license at this point, your license will expire, and you won't be able to provide your licensed services.
 summaryDescriptionMd: If you are interested in continuing to employ individuals to provide health care, personal care, or companion services (either in-home or facility care), you must renew your registration with the Employment and Personnel Services within the Division of Consumer Affairs online.
-issuingAgency: "Division of Consumer Affairs"
+issuingAgency: Division of Consumer Affairs
-disclaimerText: "You can renew your license 60 days before it expires and up to 30 days after expiration.
-If you fail to renew your license at this point, your license will be suspended and you won't be able to provide your licensed services."
 ---

 If you are interested in continuing to employ, place, arrange for the placement of, or in any way refer, an individual to provide companion care services, health care services, or personal care services in the personal residence of a person with a disability or who is age 60 or older.
 You must renew your registration with the Division of Consumer Affairs online.